Backpacking (hiking)

-Backpacking is the outdoor recreation of carrying gear on one's back while hiking for more than a day.
+Backpacking is the outdoor recreation practice of carrying gear on one's back while hiking for more than a day.
 It is often an extended journey and may involve camping outdoors.
-In North America, tenting is common, where simple shelters and mountain huts, widely found in Europe, are rare.
+In North America, tenting is common, whereas simple shelters and mountain huts, widely found in Europe, are rare.
 In New Zealand, hiking is called tramping, and tents are used alongside a nationwide network of huts.
 Hill walking is equivalent in Britain (but this can also refer to a day walk), though backpackers make use of a variety of accommodation, in addition to camping.
 Backpackers use simple huts in South Africa.
-Trekking and bushwalking are other words used to describe such multi-day trips.
+Trekking and bushwalking are other terms used to describe multi-day backpacking trips, with the term Trekking emphasizing a more self-reliant approach to Backpacking in more remote areas.
 The terms walking tour or long distance hike are also used.

 Backpacking as a method of travel is a different activity, which mainly uses public transport during a journey that can last months.
 It is, however, similar to bikepacking, bicycle touring, canoe and kayak camping, and trail riding, with saddlebags.